jpbarrett/Hose/README.md

 1. Signatec library for interfacing with PX14400 digitizer.
 2. Teledyne SP devices library for interfacing with ADQ7 digitizer.
 3. NVidia CUDA Toolkit (https://developer.nvidia.com/cuda-zone).
     Needed for GPU support (only tested with version 6.0 and 8.0).
+    If you enable CUDA, you must use a gcc <= 6.4, and more recent versions are not supported.
 4. ROOT (https://root.cern.ch/), needed for spectrum plotting.
 5. ZeroMQ (http://zeromq.org/), needed for GPU spectrometer client/server interface.